aknuds1/befaco-spring-reverb/muzhack/instructions.md

 ## ADJUSTMENT PROCEDURE
 We are going to calibrate the offset of the VCAs .
 Like this we will avoid CV signal to leak into audio signal.
-To follow this procedure we will use an audio cable to connect to a sound system (not headphones) and listen how much CV signal is leaking into our audio.
+To follow this procedure we will use an audio cable to connect to a sound system (not headphones) and listen to how much CV signal is leaking into our audio.
 Then we will use trimmers to reduce this leaking to minimum.

 Unplug all cables from front panel.
 Plug power connector.
 Connect “MIX” to your sound system (Turn the volume up after connecting, as the signal is pretty low.
 Be careful when connecting/disconnecting, you might damage your speakers).